A Differential Perspective on Distributional Reinforcement Learning: Related Work

 \section{Related Work}

-The distributional aspect of reinforcement learning has been long-studied.
-Early works on the subject include \citet{Sobel1982-pi}, \citet{White1988-ml}, and \citet{Morimura2010-ve}.
-Modern distributional RL is typically associated with the distributional Bellman operator, which was introduced in \citet{Bellemare2017-lf}, along with results which showed that such methods could outperform their non-distributional equivalents in various learning tasks.
-Subsequent research has expanded upon this framework, incorporating novel methods that typically fall into two categories: categorical approaches \cite{Rowland2018-sa} and quantile-based approaches \cite{Rowland2024-sg}.
-While these methods have proven to be effective in the discounted setting, no attention has been given to the average-reward setting, which operates under a different theoretical framework.
+Early works on distributional RL include \citet{Sobel1982-pi}, \citet{White1988-ml}, and \citet{Morimura2010-ve}.
+Modern distributional RL is typically associated with the distributional Bellman operator, which was introduced in \citet{Bellemare2017-lf}, along with empirical results which showed that such methods could outperform their non-distributional equivalents.
+Subsequent research has expanded upon this framework by developing methods that can typically be classified as either \emph{categorical} (e.g. \citet{Bellemare2017-lf}) or \emph{quantile}-based (e.g. \citet{Dabney2018-ta}).
+While these methods have proven to be effective in the discounted setting, no attention has been given to the average-reward setting.
 In this work, we address this gap by introducing the first distributional RL algorithms specifically designed for the average-reward setting.